 From Human Drivers to Computers

 Actionable road weather information is here to provide data to the drivers of connected cars, but autonomous vehicles are on the horizon and this data will be even more critical as the transition occurs from the human driver to the computer on the autonomous vehicle.
 With approximately 25 percent of car crashes occurring during adverse weather conditions, tactical weather information will be critical to the autonomous vehicle network in order to provide a safe driving experience.
 Very high-resolution road weather observations and forecasts will also be critical for the autonomous vehicle to dynamically adjust the way it handles changing road and weather conditions and the route it takes.

 WeatherCloud: Enhancing the Vehicles of Today and Tomorrow

-Fathym’s WeatherCloud solution offers a statistically-based, machine learning road weather forecast that is dynamically-generated, globally-scaled, and enables sub-kilometer forecasts, alerts and weather risk variables, such as delay and slick roads.
+Fathym’s surface weather forecast offers a statistically-based, machine learning road weather forecast that is dynamically-generated, globally-scaled, and enables sub-kilometer forecasts, alerts and weather risk variables, such as delay and slick roads.
 Route and geographic point forecasts are available via API.

-WeatherCloud Ground Truth forecasts and sensors provide the ability for connected and autonomous vehicles to make better road weather-related decisions, as well as the forensics to understand accidents caused by weather.
-This enables connected and autonomous vehicles to adjust their behavior to ensure the safe delivery of occupants to their destination.
+Fathym’s hyper-local forecasts provide the ability for connected and autonomous vehicles to make better road weather-related decisions, as well as the forensics to understand accidents caused by weather.
+This enables connected and autonomous vehicles to adjust their behaviour to ensure the safe delivery of occupants to their destination.